orisons1/tos-addons/quickmatching/README.md

 ## Release Note
 * *v1.5.1 Release / 2021-07-08*
-    - Delete Auto Buff Selection.
+    - Delete Automatic Buff Selection.

+## Update Scheduled Content
+- Will be modified Command parameters.
+- Will be added Automatic matching for raid.